najs-framework/najs-eloquent/README.md

   }

   // Laravel Eloquent style, available for node > 6.x
-  // If you define this function AND getter, the getter will have higher priority getFullNameAttribute() {
+  // If you define this function AND getter, this function will be skipped getFullNameAttribute() {
     return this.attributes['first_name'] + ' ' + this.attributes['last_name']
   }